Stephen Stahl

-Stephen Michael Stahl is an author and professor of psychiatry with expertise in psychopharmacology.
-He is currently a professor at the University of California, San Diego, and serves as Honorary Fellow in psychiatry department at the University of Cambridge.
-He is also the chairman of Neuroscience Education Institute (NEI) and Arbor Scientia Group.
+Stephen Michael Stahl is an American psychiatrist, psychopharmacologist, author, and academic.
+He is Distinguished Health Sciences Clinical Professor of Psychiatry and Neuroscience at the University of California, Riverside School of Medicine and has held academic and clinical appointments at institutions including Stanford University, the University of California, San Diego, and the University of California, Los Angeles.
+His work has focused on psychopharmacology, neuroscience, and the development and clinical use of treatments for psychiatric and neurological disorders.
+He is the author of numerous textbooks and scientific publications, including Stahl's Essential Psychopharmacology.

-Stahl also serves as the Director of Psychopharmacology Services at the California Department of State Hospitals as well as the Editor-in Chief of CNS Spectrums.

-He is an internationally recognized authority in psychiatry having published over 500 scientific papers, edited 12 textbooks and personally written 35 text books including the two best-selling textbooks in the field of psychiatry and psychopharmacology over the past twenty years.
-He has contributed significantly to the field of psychopharmacology through his research in the 70s, 80s and 90s, especially in the area of serotonin, schizophrenia and depression.
-In addition to his many academic contributions, Stahl is known for his 2015 novel Shell Shock and his expert contribution to exposing inadequate mental health care for returning soldiers from Iraq and Afghanistan.

-In 2002, The International College of Neuropsychopharmacology honoured Stahl with the Lundbeck Foundation Award in Education for contributions to postgraduate education in psychiatry and neurology.

 Education and early career

 Stahl was born in Wauseon, Ohio and raised in Bryan, Ohio.
 In 1973, he completed his B.S. degree from Northwestern University and received his M.D. there in 1975.
 In 1976, he received his Ph.D. in Neuropharmacology from the University of Chicago.
 Later he trained in internal medicine at the University of Chicago, in neurology at the University of California, San Francisco, and in psychiatry at Stanford University.
 He is board certified in psychiatry.
 In 1981, he completed his residency in psychiatry at Stanford and became the assistant director of the Stanford Mental Health Clinical Research Center and assistant professor of psychiatry and behavioral Sciences at Stanford University Medical School where he worked until 1985.